Plato: For the greater good.

 ARISTOTLE: It is the nature of chickens to cross the road.

-BILL GATES: I have just released eChicken2014, which will not only cross roads, but will lay eggs, file your important documents and balance your checkbook.
+BILL GATES: I have just released eChicken2014, which will not only cross roads, but will lay eggs, file your important s and balance your checkbook.
 Internet Explorer is an integral part of eChicken2014.
 This new platform is much more stable and will never reboot.

 ALBERT EINSTEIN: Did the chicken really cross the road, or did the road move beneath the chicken?

 |Return to...||Long Lists Index Page||Humor Index page||Home Page|